ahmadmdabit/ai-utils-extension/QWEN.md

 ## Project Overview

 This is a Chrome Extension built with React, TypeScript, and Vite.
 It leverages Google's Gemini AI to provide intelligent features for managing and analyzing browser tabs.
-Key features include AI-powered summarization, translation, and data extraction from open tabs, presented in a modern, Spotify-inspired UI.
+Key features include AI-powered summarization, translation with language selection, and data extraction from open tabs, presented in a modern, Spotify-inspired UI.

 ## Tech Stack